baxtersa/baxtersa.github.io/_posts/2017-03-08-custom-allocators.md

 Note that you may need to set `LD_LIBRARY_PATH` to the directory containing your allocator's shared library to get things to work.

-Now let's see this in action:
+Now let's see this in action running `less` in a shell:

 | ------------------------------------------------------------------------------------------: |
 |   PID ||    USER || PR || NI ||    VIRT ||  RES || %CPU || %MEM ||   TIME+ ||  S || COMMAND |